 The article stayed in my mind.
 But I’ve been wrestling with how to write about it.
 That’s because I’ve been juggling family issues and an important project and feeling stressed myself.

 I wasn’t surprised to read public health experts are concerned about stress.
 They call it an epidemic.
 More people are experiencing anxiety attacks and exhaustion.
+Must we chose between our work and our lives?

 The article points out that in our culture, the people who succeed are healthy, young and free from family obligations.
 The rest of us struggle along as best we can – juggling work and life and often dropping the ball.